If you've not yet explored the delights of self-love, it's time to lock the door, pull the curtains and switch off your phone.

 Masturbation Tip: Squeeze & Release!

-It's important to keep your pelvic floor in good shape - do your kegels as often as you can; in the bus queue, during dull meetings and whilst watching telly of an evening.
+It's important to keep your pelvic floor in good shape.
+Do your kegels as often as possible - in the bus queue, during dull meetings, or while watching telly.

-Keeping your pelvic floor toned has a number of health benefits which we're sure you already know about, but did you know it can help you orgasm too?
+Keeping your pelvic floor toned has several health benefits, which we're sure you already know about, but did you know it can help you orgasm, too?

-An orgasm is a series of involuntary rhythmic contractions of the vagina, and a having a strong pelvic floor can be helpful.
+An orgasm is a series of involuntary rhythmic contractions of the vagina, and a having a strong pelvic floor is helpful.

 Whilst you're jiggling your jewel in all manner of wonderful ways, try squeezing your PC muscle in time.
 It's what the wonderful Betty Dodson called 'fucking forward' - simultaneously stroke, push forward with your hips and clench.
 Magic!